Naros/governance/CODE_OF_CONDUCT.md

 ## Debezium Contact Information

-* To report an issue, Code of Conduct reports should be sent to `report@DEBEZIUM-mailing-list`.
+* To report an issue, Code of Conduct reports should be sent to `project-debezium@commonhaus.org`.
 We will follow [CF CoC procedures](https://www.commonhaus.org/policies/code-of-conduct/#handling-reports-and-escalations) when handling Code of Conduct reports.
 * To [escalate an issue](https://www.commonhaus.org/policies/code-of-conduct/#escalate-an-issue), reports should be sent to the `coc-escalation@commonhaus.org` mailing list for review by the  [Code of Conduct Panel (COCP)](https://www.commonhaus.org/policies/code-of-conduct/#code-of-conduct-panel).